 The state-prepared practical examination is used to determine the qualification, fitness and ability of an applicant to practice as an electrologist.

-The practical examination is by appointment only and is administered two times a year in Salem.
+The practical examination is by appointment only and is administered in Salem.

 Examination Date: June 4, 2015; Deadline date to apply for the examination - May 8, 2015